surniaulula/wpsso/readme.txt

 = 3.28.4 =

 2016/03/25 - Added new filters for schema type defaults.
+Tested with WordPress v4.5-RC1-37079.

 = 3.28.3 =